tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

   - sql

 ---
 So [Ward Pond][1] and [Michelle Ufford][2] started this SQL rap contest.
-I replied on twitter that I loved their raps and they told me “bring your skillz!”
+I replied on twitter that I loved their raps and they told me "bring your skillz!"

 Well I don't think I have any skillz (in that regard) so here it goes